 Construction

 The construction philosophy for Browns Range was a combination of in-situ and modular construction with materials and modules being delivered from China.
 Primero’s design and procurement teams were able to provide support to and keep the project on track by providing solutions to unexpected issues as they arose.
-Materials were provided to the construction team in a timely manner, ensuring commissioning of the critical circuits were compared on schedule.
+Materials were provided to the construction team in a timely manner, ensuring the commissioning of the critical circuits was compared on schedule.

 Primero’s multi-disciplinary team constructed all civil, structural, mechanical, piping, electrical and instrumentation elements, and commissioned both plants.
 This included the beneficiation plant (crushing and grinding, magnetic separation, and flotation circuits) and the hydrometallurgical plant (sulphation bake, water leaching, purification, and carbonate precipitation circuits).